 Malignant hyperthermiaHyperthermia - malignant; Hyperpyrexia - malignant

-It may occur with muscle diseases such as multiminicore myopathy and central core disease (autosomal dominant).
+It may occur with some other inherited muscle diseases, such as multiminicore myopathy and central core disease.

 - Dark brown urine